viragohuegah/Yoga-Pose-Classification/README.md

 11. `pafy`
 12. `moviepy`

+For spesific version please check `requirements.txt`.
 You can setup your project by cloning this repository and install the libraries below using the command below.

 ```bash
 pip install -r requirements.txt